 While the researchers do acknowledge the need for further research, their research does have practical implications beyond historical interest.
 For example, they have shown that Barbary and Cape lions did not represent distinct groups or unique subspecies.
 In the case of efforts to restore populations of North African lion populations, those involved need to be aware that Barbary lions were more closely related to West African lions than Asian populations and so West African lions would be more appropriate as a “donor” species.
 Also, their results suggest that the subspecies classification of Central African lions may need further consideration.
 These distinctions may seem small, but they play an enormous role in fundamental policy decisions in determining the conservation status of an animal or where relocations/translocations programs are concerned.
 On a microscope level, complete genome maps can be translated as a history of species, but on a macroscopic level, they translate into crucial conservation policies.

-Read the full study here: “The evolutionary history of extinct and living lions”, de Manuel, M., Barnett, R., et al, National Academy of Sciences, (2020).
+Read the full study here: “The evolutionary history of extinct and living lions”, de Manuel, M., Barnett, R., et al, Proceedings of the National Academy of Sciences, USA (2020).